 Middle: Julie was dressed like a princess and beaming when she attended her daughter’s wedding.
-Her Mother of the Bride dress was a black and teal halter style, tea-length gown.
-She wore it with a black low heel.
+Her mother of the Bride dress was a black and teal halter style, tea-length gown.
+She wore it with a black low heels.
 It has a bit of a nostalgic look.
 So lovely.

 Right: Janet was 55 when this photo was taken at her daughter’s humid Texas wedding in May 2011.